-We want to educate the whole child, teaching lifelong skills as well as academic content.
-The late work policy is tough, well-defined and aimed at supporting and/or teaching appropriate behaviors of pride and care in their work, as well as timeliness.
+Teachers want to educate the whole child, teaching lifelong skills as well as academic content.
+WMS teachers support a late work policy that is well-defined and aimed at supporting and/or teaching appropriate behaviors of pride and care in each student's work, as well as timeliness.